One of the questions I get most often is: what’s in my camera bag?

 Canon 1V with flash and 50mm lens to capture b/w of first dance.

-The truth is, I am not a purist to any medium or a loyalist to any brand.
-I am through and through a hybrid shooter.
+The truth is, I am not a purist to any photography medium or a loyalist to any photography brand.
+I’m a hybrid shooter through and through.

-On most wedding days, you will find me with at least three cameras strapped around my shoulders (all in the Gear List!) and I look like the world’s shortest Robocop.
-I love what the different mediums provide and have mastered shooting digital and film in most situations— family formals, ceremony, dances, cake-cutting—all the formalities.
+On most wedding days, you will find me with at least three cameras strapped around my shoulders—looking like the world’s shortest Robocop.
+I love what the different mediums provide and have mastered shooting digital and film in most situations—family formals, ceremony, dances, cake-cutting—all the formalities.

-I’m even taking you on a video tour of my camera bag, so you can see the equipment with your very own eyes. ?
+I’m even taking you on a video tour of my camera bag, so you can actually see the equipment with your very own eyes.

-And once you’re on the list and in the know about The Abundance Plan, you’ll get plenty more guidance based on my proven path of success—so you don’t have to waste any more time guessing and checking the best way forward in your business.
+All you have to do is join The Abundance Plan VIP Waitlist—where you’ll get tons of guidance based on my proven path to success.
+You don’t have to waste any more time guessing what the best way forward in your business is.

-It’s all waiting for you—access and resources to build an abundant photography business and that Gear List!
+It’s all waiting for you—access and resources to build an abundant photography business and that COMPLETE photography gear list!

-And don’t forget: the tools don’t make the photographer.
+Because, while the tools don’t make the photographer…

 BEHIND